-Calling all cinema fans and theatre lovers – an upcoming stage adaptation is set to bring the two worlds together with a first-of-its-kind show.
+Calling all cinema fans and theatre lovers – you won’t want to miss this.
+An upcoming stage adaptation is set to bring the two worlds together with a first-of-its-kind show.
 For the first time ever, a film by Stanley Kubrick is set to receive the stage treatment.
-His cult Cold War satire, Dr. Strangelove, is being co-adapted for the West End by legends of screen and stage, BAFTA and Emmy Award winner Armando Iannucci and Olivier Award winner Sean Foley.
-And it’s set to hit the stage next year.
+His cult Cold War satire, Dr. Strangelove, is set to hit the stage next year.
+And tickets go on sale tomorrow (September 27)!

 The iconic director, Stanley Kubrick, has long used other source materials for his own works.
 Some of his most famous pieces have found him adapting popular novels and short stories (Lolita, The Shining, A Clockwork Orange etc.) into critically revered films.
-It was, surely, only a matter of time before his own works got adapted themselves.
+It was only a matter of time before his own works were adapted themselves into other formats.

 And if you’re worried about whether the famously particular director would have approved of the adaptation, a number of voices have already weighed in.
 Among them, is Christiane Kubrick, Stanley’s widow, who said: